EmmanuelADAM/ReuniceWP3/README.md

 ---
+For the moment, only 2 portals can be interrogate via a software :
-- In [requetesUCAN_DSPACE.ipynb](./requetesUCAN_DSPACE.ipynb) you can find how to interrogate HAL(UPHF) portal via python.
+- In [requetesUVHC_HAL](requetesUVHC_HAL.ipynb) you can find how to interrogate HAL(UPHF) portal via python.
-- In requetesUVHC_HAL.ipynb you can find how to interrogate HAL(UPHF) portal via python.
+- In [requetesUCAN_DSPACE](./requetesUCAN_DSPACE.ipynb) you can find how to interrogate HAL(UPHF) portal via python.